opendata-swiss/ogd-handbook-wiki/handbook/ogd-portals.en.md

 Draft: yes

-A *data portal* (see examples below in [Links](#links)) is an online collection of links to resources, in some ways similar to a Document Management System, which often provides the ability to directly download and/or query structured data.
+A *data portal* is an online collection of links to resources - scroll down in this topic for some examples.
+This has similarities to a Document Management System, which often provides the ability to directly download and/or query structured data.
 These datasets are often collected with involvement of the maintainers of the data portal - though not always, as in the case of crowd-sourced portals like [Datahub.io](http://datahub.io), or linked data portals like [Wikidata](https://www.wikidata.org/).

 ### What are data portals for?